Summer High School Research Internship Application Tips

 - Give yourself adequate time to complete the application.

-- Request informative letters of recommendation.
+- Request informative recommendations.

-When requesting a letter of recommendation, the applicant should:
+When requesting a recommendation, the applicant should:

 - Send your reference a friendly reminder – preferably one week prior to the application deadline.
 Confirm that they submitted the letter.